 MASSENA – Norma Jean Stone, 92, a resident of West Orvis Street, peacefully passed away early Wednesday morning, January 1, 2020 at her home.

-To send flowers in memory of Norma Jean Stone (Moses), please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Norma Jean Stone (Moses), please visit our Heartfelt Sympathies Store.

 Norma was born April 29, 1927 in Massena, the daughter of the late Lester and Minnie (Haney) Moses.
 She attended Massena schools, where she was a graduate of Massena High School.
 On November 12, 1949, she married Howard W. Stone at the Emmanuel Congregational Church in Massena with Rev. David Sandstrum, officiating.
 Howard predeceased her on August 27, 1993.